Who experiences social exclusion?

 - Early school leavers are much more likely to experience exclusion than those with a diploma or degree.

-- Around 40% of single people and lone parents experience social exclusion.
+- More than 35% of single person and lone parent households experience social exclusion.

 - Public housing tenants experience social exclusion at more than twice the rate of people living elsewhere.